Listen to Justice's Gaspard Augé's new single 'Force Majeure'

 Augé has released ‘Force Majeure’ today (April 15) via Ed Banger Records / Because Music, and you can hear the track below.

-To tie in with the release of ‘Force Majeure’, Augé will release a new video for the song later today.
+To tie in with the release of ‘Force Majeure’, Augé has also released a new Filip Nilsson-directed video for the song.
 Filmed in Turkey, the clip features the musician performing the song’s drum introduction on the factory floor of the Bosphorus cymbal factory.

-“We were really attracted by the epic visual appeal of cymbal making: bronze, fire, hammers – something almost mythological and elemental like Vulcan or the Nibelungen,” Augé said in a statement.
+“We were really attracted by the epic visual appeal of cymbal making: bronze, fire, hammers – something almost mythological and elemental like Vulcan or the Nibelungen,” Augé said in a statement about the video, which you can see below.

 “We chose Bosphorus Cymbals in Turkey because they had this very traditional process that has barely changed in centuries.
 In this video I am just a link in the chain of production and quality control – after all, these cymbals have been melted, hand-hammered and lathed into a musical object.”